 Gene Problems Which are Passed Down

-Some genetic mutations are not caused by genes which have been passed down, and neither can they be passed down to your own children.
+Some genetic mutations are not caused by genes that have been passed down, and neither can they be passed down to your children.

-An example of this could be skin cancer, wherein the rays of the sun and environmental factors have caused changes in your body, but this doesn’t mean that skin cancer was caused through your parent’s genetics, and neither does it mean that skin cancer can be passed down to your own children.
+An example of this could be skin cancer, wherein the rays of the sun and environmental factors have caused changes in your body.
+This doesn’t mean though that skin cancer was caused by your parent’s genetics.

 Examples of Genetic Disorders

-Genetic mutations, as discussed, can occur naturally at any time in life, as well as being directly passed down through hereditary DNA.
+Genetic mutations, as discussed, can occur naturally at any time in life.
+And they can be directly passed down through hereditary DNA.